leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 But a class can derive from *multiple interfaces*.
 So, an object can behave like a *flying thing*, a *movable object*, a *solid part*, a *refuelable machine*, a *mechanical device*, or whatever interface you choose for it — without forcing these functionalities into a class hierarchy.

-Interfaces define a *protocol* to interact with your object.
+Interfaces define a public *protocol* to interact with your object.
 Interfaces don't try to prescribe the family tree.
 Also, interfaces never contain variables, so they purely deal with functionality, without adding any weight to the class in terms of data members or internal functionality, constructors, etc.

-In practice, you use interfaces more often these days than building complex class hierarchies.
+In practice, you use interfaces more often these days rather than building complex class hierarchies.
 You can add a lightweight interface to any object, without affecting they way you implemented your family tree, so they are a good default choice.

 To give you a concrete example.
 My partner, Josefine, was working on an igniter for a small rocket thruster.
 The igniter required a spark plug with an M8 thread.
 Now, we have a library for screws, including an M8 one.
 But, do you actually derive the spark plug from the M8 screw?
 A spark plug *is not* a screw, even though it behaves like one for some purposes.
 So the solution was not to derive the spark plug from the M8 screw, but actually have it implement an M8 interface.
 Now a spark plug can still be derived from, say, an `ElectricalDevice`, but also behave like an M8 screw when we need it to tell us the geometry of its thread, because it implements the interface.